caltechlibrary/andor/README.md

 + Provide a curatorial platform for metadata outside our existing repositories
 + Provide an __interim option__ for EPrints repositories requiring migration
 + Thin stack
-    + No RDMS requirement (only AndOr and a web server)
+    + No RDMS requirement (only And/Or and a web server)
     + Be easier than migrating our EPrints
     + Be faster than EPrints under load
     + Be simpler than EPrints, Invenio, Drupal/Islandora
 + Use existing schema
++ Support role based workflows
 + Support versioned attached media files
 + Support continuous migration
 + Support alternative front ends (e.g. Drupal)